billylkc/old-blog/content/about/index.md

 ![Starcat](/images/starcat.jpg)

 # Contact
 The simplest way of communication is by email.
-Just send me an email @ `billy.lamkc AT gmail DOT com`
+Just send me an email @ `hi AT billylkc DOT com`

 # Tech stacks
 * Python